 Altitude: 11,286 ft (3,440 m)

 You start the trek by walking through a beautiful pine forest.
 The trail takes us along the Dudh Koshi River through many suspension bridges, one of which is the famous Hillary Suspension Bridge.
 First, we catch wonderful prospect of the glimpse Mt.
 Thamserku (6,618 m).
 Through the settlement of Benkar, Chumoa, Monjo, we come to the check post and entrance to Sagarmatha National Park.
 We pass through the last village of Jorsale before reaching Namche Bazaar.
 The trail climbs through the forests and bridges until we reach the confluence of the Dudh Koshi and Bhote Koshi rivers.
 After a final steep ascent of about two hours, we get the first view of Mt.
 Everest peering over the Lhotse-Nuptse ridge.
 Upon this juncture, we rest here to admire the view.
 We still need to hike about 1.5 hours to reach Namche Bazaar, a gateway to Mt.
 Everest and main trading center of this region.
 We stay overnight at the lodge.

 Day 4: Namche Bazaar Acclimatisation

 Today is the first of the two days set aside for "acclimatization."
 Health experts recommend us to stay active and moving during the rest day too instead of being idle.
 We either spend the day taking a day's hike to Everest viewpoint and relaxing and exploring Namche Bazaar itself.
-Namche Bazzar is the main center of the Everest (Khumbu) region and has government offices, ATMs, Internet cafes, shops, restaurants, a bakery, and a colorful market overnight lodge
+Namche Bazzar is the main center of the Everest (Khumbu) region and has government offices, ATMs, Internet cafes, shops, restaurants, a bakery, and a colorful market.
+Overnight stay at a lodge.

 Day 5: Tengboche